 A1.1.1 Study A [USA – (5D/497) (5D/757)]

-[USA Note: This preliminary study may be update at future WP 5D meetings.]
+A1.1.1.1 Technical characteristics

+The following are the answers to the questions posed in Annex 4.29 to document 5D/792:

+Which P-series Recommendations have been used and for which purposes?
+Has terrain data been considered?

+M.2101 with extended AAS antenna, P.2001-4, P.2108-1, F.758-8 and 5D/583 WRC-2023 Fixed Service parameters are used.
+Yes.
+Bare Earth terrain data is also included.

+Which technical characteristics, operational parameters have been applied for the services/systems and, which of them deviate from the parameters agreed by the contributing groups and why?

+All parameters used for the IMT setup are as prescribed in the 5D Chair’s report.

+Which methods have been used for interference calculations and simulation methodologies and are these baseline studies or sensitivity analysis?” (source: Annex 4.29 to document 5D/792)

+MonteCarlo analysis is used with P.2101 and P.2001.
+Two cases are simulated.
+One with combined time and location statistics combined to represent the CDF results and the other with separation of time and location statistics as shown in the study description.

-A1.1.1.1 Technical characteristics A1.1.1.1.1 Technical and operational characteristics of IMT systems operating in the frequency band 7 125-8 400 MHz
+A1.1.1.1.1 Technical and operational characteristics of IMT systems operating in the frequency band 7 125-8 400 MHz

-The IMT system characteristics are provided in Annex 4.15 to Document 5D/563.
+The IMT system characteristics are provided in Annex 4.1X to Document 5D/792.
 The whole list of IMT parameters will not be repeated in this section.
 Utilizing Recommendation ITU-R M.2101, an IMT network was created with base station (BS) sectors arranged in a hexagonal grid of 19 tri-sectorized sites.
 Each hexagon represents a sector with 120-degree azimuth coverage.
 Each BS has 3 User Equipment (UEs).